5 Plus-Size Models On Self-Love, Tokenism & Industry Icons

 What change do you want to see in the industry concerning plus-size women?

-I want bigger bodies to be normalised!
-I want women who don’t fit society’s 'beauty norms' to see models on social media who look similar to them and feel good.
-I want young girls to grow up with a healthy outlook on weight and size so they don’t feel as if they need to fit a certain format to be considered beautiful.
+I want bigger bodies to be normalized!
+I want women who don’t fit society’s "beauty norms" to see models on social media who look similar to them and feel good.
+I want young girls to grow up with a healthy outlook on weight and size, so they don’t feel as if they need to fit a certain format to be considered beautiful.

 Who is your plus-size icon?